Skip to main content

 Capacity Building

-To deliver your intervention, you will need personnel, funding, physical products, partnerships, and more.
-Without a clear understanding of the resources needed for proper implementation, your organization is unlikely to achieve its desired results.
-As part of the implementation process, it's crucial to measure the amount of resources you will need in your first iteration and appropriately assess how those needs might change as your efforts increase.
-As you encounter new challenges with your intervention, the need to secure additional resources is likely.
-However, by considering the logistics of capacity building now rather than later, you will be better situated to grow.
+Delivering an intervention often requires personnel, funding, physical products, partnerships, and more.
+Without a clear understanding of the resources needed for proper implementation, an organization is unlikely to achieve its desired results.
+As part of the implementation process, it's crucial to measure the amount of necessary resources in the first iteration and appropriately assess how those needs might change as the efforts increase.
+As new challenges arise with the intervention, the need to secure additional resources is likely.
+However, by considering the logistics of capacity building now rather than later, the intervention will be better situated to grow.

 What resources will your intervention require?